 For cardiologist and scientist Dr John O'Sullivan, his research and clinical work is made possible by meaningful and long-lasting collaborations.
 As the Cardiometabolic Disease Group Leader with the Heart Research Institute (HRI) and University of Sydney’s Charles Perkins Centre, and a senior lecturer from the University’s Central Clinical School and Sydney Medical School, his work in the unique space at the Charles Perkins Centre allows him to take a global approach to solving the issues that come from cardiometabolic disease.

-John was attracted to the University of Sydney by Professor David Celermajer and other prominent cardiologists in the Sydney Local Health District.
-The multidisciplinary metabolic focus of the Charles Perkins Centre was also a key attraction along with many Charles Perkins Centre research experts, who include theme lead Professor David James’s expertise in metabolomics, and Academic Director Professor Stephen Simpson’s in nutrition science.
-Along with HRI, this aligned well with his focus on cardio metabolic health.
-For John, both Professor James’s and Professor Simpson’s research has been invaluable in piecing together the primary puzzle – the link between metabolic disease and cardiovascular disease, particularly heart failure.
+From abroad, John was attracted to Sydney by David Celermajer and other eminent cardiologists in the Sydney Local Health District, and especially by the multidisciplinary metabolic focus of the Charles Perkins Centre.
+So many of the research experts at CPC, including the HRI, aligned well with his focus on cardio metabolic health.
+For example, Professor David James’s expertise in metabolism, and with Professor Stephen Simpson in nutrition science, have been invaluable in piecing together the primary puzzle for John: the link between metabolic disease and cardiovascular disease, particularly heart failure.

 My collaborators at the Charles Perkins Centre enhance my research by providing allied expertise in closely related fields.

-John is especially delighted that right in the Charles Perkins Centre building, the world’s largest heart biobank allows him to investigate SHF.
-The collaboration between surgeon and researcher, John’s work with Professor Paul Bannon – the Head of Cardiothoracic at the Royal Prince Alfred Hospital (RPA) and Chair of Cardiovascular Surgery at the University’s Central Clinical School – is unique in its ability to connect a surgeon and researcher.
-Not only is John able to access frozen heart tissue, but also live heart tissue from the left ventricle, as part of his research, keeping the slices alive for up to a week in order to examine how the tissue reacts to different agents.
+John is especially delighted that right in the CPC building, the world’s largest heart biobank allows him to investigate HFpEF, run by his lab partner Dr Sean Lal.
+Not only does he have access to frozen heart tissue, but thanks to a research collaboration with Professor Paul Bannon (Head of Cardiothoracic at RPA) he is able access fresh heart tissue from the left ventricle, keeping the slices alive for up to a week and examining how the tissue reacts to different agents.
+This is a unique collaboration between surgeon and researcher.

-The Stiff Heart Clinic John created at RPA is uniquely well-resourced, and here, John has sought another collaborator: Charles Perkins Centre sleep expert Professor Peter Cistulli.
-Through this collaboration, clinic patients get a sleep apnea assessment.
-It has been found that hypertensive stress can cause oxidative stress, meaning those patients with more severe sleep apnea symptoms also have more SHF symptoms.
+The HFpEF clinic John and Sean Lal have created at RPA is the first clinic of its type to be so well resourced.
+And here, John has sought another collaborator: Charles Perkins Centre sleep expert Professor Peter Cistulli.
+All clinic patients get a sleep apnea assessment.
+It has been found that –those patients with more severe sleep apnea symptoms also have more severe HFpEF, and studying the patients sleep health will help understand the relationship of sleep apnoea to HFpEF.